Shop Parts keyboard_double_arrow_right

 The PCM can set a P0068 code for various reasons.
 These issues include the following:

-- Bad or failing MAP sensor
+A bad or failing MAP sensor can cause code P0068.

 What are the Common Symptoms of the P0068 Code?